Steps to ensure foot and mouth disease is not brought to NZ

-Due to a recent foot and mouth disease outbreak in Indonesia, Biosecurity New Zealand has enhanced screening in place for travellers arriving in New Zealand from Bali.
+Due to the presence of foot and mouth disease in Indonesia, Biosecurity New Zealand continues to have enhanced screening for travellers arriving from Indonesia, particularly passengers arriving on direct flights from Bali.
+These travellers:

 - must have their footwear disinfected, using a footbath at the arrival gate